d0nut-dev/spotxtract-t/README.md

 Creates folders and downloads all your spotify playlists trough [zspotify](https://github.com/jsavargas/zspotify) according to 'hierarchy.json' that was extracted with [spotify_folders](https://github.com/mikez/spotify-folders).
 Also downloads their covers with curl.

 If you don't have any spotify folders and want to download one, or few of your playlists - consider to use [zspotify](https://github.com/jsavargas/zspotify) solely.
-Nevetheless, if you want to download all your playlists and their cover images - this script is for you.
+Nevertheless, if you want to download all your playlists and their cover images - this script is for you.

 Constists of two separate parts:
 1. index.js - main body;